Annapurna Circuit Trek in October

 Mid-altitudes (1,500 to 3,000 meters)

-Compared to monsoon, there is less rainfall.
-However, in early October, cloudy days with occasional rainfall are still possible.
+There is less rainfall compared to the monsoon.
+However, cloudy days with occasional rainfall are still possible in early October.

 High altitudes (above 3,000 meters)

-During the evening and early morning time, temperatures can be felt much colder due to wind chill.
+Due to wind chill, temperatures can be much colder in the evening and early morning.
 Although there is less precipitation, it is better to be prepared for unpredictable rain, snow, and icy conditions.

 Accommodations in October